Five Ways to Know God

 Description

-St. Thomas Aquinas’ best known work is his “five ways” of proving that God exists.
-Laid out in his masterpiece, the Summa Theologica, they are curt, informal, and scantily defended.
-Despite what many think, they are not even apologetics, as the Summa was written for priests.
-The “proper” use of the five ways is deepening the understanding of people who already believe in God.
+St. Thomas Aquinas’ best known work is his “Five Ways” of proving that God exists.
+Laid out in his masterpiece, the Summa Theologica, they are curt, informal, and hardly defended.
+Despite what many think, they are not even apologetics, as the Summa was a manual for priests.
+The “proper” use of the Five Ways is deepening the understanding of people who already believe in God.
+If you would like to read St. Thomas’ more “formal” apologetics, they are here in the Contra Gentiles.

 The First Way